thermofisherlsms/iapi/README.md

 ## News

-Tribrid Series 4.0 has been released!
-The fixes from the patch for 3.5 are all incorporated into 4.0, so no patch is requried.
+Tribrid Series 4.3 has been released!
+For this release, we have added a couple of new features which required changing the interface.
+There is a new DLL, Fusion.API-2.0.dll, and it should be a simple drop-in replacement for the old one.
+The new interface is [here](https://github.com/thermofisherlsms/iapi/blob/master/lib/tribrid/TribridSeries4pt3/).

+We've also updated some of the [Tribrid code examples](https://github.com/thermofisherlsms/iapi/tree/master/examples/tribrid).
+There is a new example project, ```FusionExampleClient2pt0``` which reorganizes and adds more extensive comments and examples to the original FusionExampleClient project, as well as demonstrating the new features in the new interface.
+The ```MinifiedExample``` has also been updated and slightly expanded with examples of common questions:  how to send a scan and how to print the list of possible parameters.

+There are also a couple of new parameters as well as one or two bug fixes.
 See the [changelog](https://github.com/thermofisherlsms/iapi/blob/master/changelog.md) for details.

 Note, use of the IAPI with Tune 3.5 requires a patch, available [here](https://github.com/thermofisherlsms/iapi/blob/master/misc/).